Factbox: Who's bidding to be next World Trade Organization chief?

 Hamid Mamdouh (Egypt), currently Geneva-based lawyer

 Mamdouh, 67, is currently advising the G20 presidency, Saudi Arabia, on trade and investment matters.
-He confirmed his candidacy to Reuters and says he is backed by Egypt.
+Egypt nominated him to the WTO on Tuesday, the body said.

 Amina Mohamed, (Kenya) sport and culture minister